mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I laughed at him and said, "He's not going anywhere.
 I'm his ticket to cakes."
 Laen's face perked up at the word.

-When I entered, an old man was already inside, standing by the doorway as if waiting for someone to come by.
+A man stood against the doorway, dressed in a simple, but neatly folded kelpen coat in gray and blue.
+His eyes and hands wore the creases of work, but not of age.
 He turned to face us and I froze, staring at his familiar face like a friend forgotten, piecing together the time that stood between now and our last memory.

-"Aey, lad," said Thimlu, "You forgot to clean the lenses.
-And what happened to finding Meln-... my stars."
+"Aey, lad," said the man as he glanced at Jathi, "You forgot to clean the lenses.
+And where is Meln-... my stars."
 He gasped as he looked toward the maman beyond his apprentice.
 "Liffa... 's that you?" he asked.

 "Thimlu," I said, trying to hold my joy to a sociable level.
 "It's been forever."

 "My it has," he said.
 "Your eyes... have you...?"

 "Taken on the haze?"
 I asked.
-"No. It's a temporary thing, working with pohua.
+"No. It's temporary, happens when working with pohua.
 I can see just fine."

 "Aey, Good.
 You do well 'n keep 'em that way.
 There's still an opening at the observatory for when I leave.
 You actually listened to me back then, unlike Jathi here.
 Couldn't teach him a damn thing until you left.
 If Kipnu hadn't already caught Melna's eye, I would have sent you two to get hitched with her."